 St. Teresa of Avila (1515-1582) was a Spanish mystic and Roman Catholic saint.
 She had several religious experiences during her life, and wrote about the importance of mystic prayer to religious life.
-Teresa believed that the purpose of life was union with God, which is also the purpose of prayer.
-Therefore, the purpose of life is union with God through prayer.
-She wrote of the seven types of prayer in her work, The Interior Castle, and the stages of prayer in the analogy of the garden.
+Teresa believed that the purpose of life is union with God through prayer.
+St Teresa created two analogies to show the types and stages of contemplative prayer, inspired by the visions any mystical experiences she had of Christ.
+Both analogies show that deep reflection or contemplation on God is a very hard process but it can end with a union with God when He takes control.

-The Garden Analogy The analogy is presented in the Autobiography of Teresa of Avila, and gives the metaphor of a garden; with the earth representing the soul and water being the understanding of grace.
+The Four Stages of Prayer - The Garden Analogy The analogy is presented in the Autobiography of Teresa of Avila, and gives the metaphor of a garden; with the earth representing the soul and water being the understanding of grace.
 Teresa stated that "a beginner must look on himself as one setting out to make a garden for His Lord's pleasure, on most unfruitful soil which abounds in weeds.
 His Majesty roots up the weeds and will put in good plants instead."